Air Fryer Firecracker Chicken Bites

 The sauce can be made up to 2 days in advance and quickly warmed in the microwave or in a pot on medium heat on the stove before pouring over the chicken.
 You can debone the chicken and cut it into small cubes a few days in advance, which would reduce hands on prep before eating to just placing the chicken pieces in the airfryer.

-Leftovers will last for up to 3 days in the fridge and are best reheated in the microwave or in a skillet on medium heat.
+Leftover Chicken bites will last for 3-4 days stored in an airtight container in the fridge and are best reheated in the microwave or in a skillet on medium heat.
 Unfortunately the skin of the chicken won’t be as crispy when eaten as leftovers, but it will still be very tasty!

 You can serve these crispy firecracker chicken bites with cauliflower rice to absorb all of the excess sauce.
 My favourite side is a big Caesar Salad or Creamy Coleslaw, I think the combination of spicy chicken and creamy salad go really well together.